vybhav72954/Torrent_to_GoogleDrive/README.md

  - Change the Parameters (if required), note down the destination path.
  - Run the cells, Grab a Coffee.
  - The torrent file would be available in the Destination Path.
- - Voilà, File is available in the Drive.
+ - Voilà, File(s) is(are) in the Drive.

+## Contribute?
+- Go Through CONTRIBUTING.md

 ## Dependencies
  - python3-libtorrent

 ## Future Plans

- - More Disk Space (Using the Google Colab DIsk Storage) to bypass the storage limit of Google Drive
+ - More Disk Space (Using the Google Colab Disk Storage) to bypass the storage limit of Google Drive

 ## Screenshots